TheC2Group/modal-handler/README.md

 # ModalHandler

-This simple javascript contructor gives you an object that you can use to open and close modal windows.
-This is bare bones modal handling as you only use the prototype methods to open or close modals.
-Opening a modal will add a specific class to the modal you want and to the overlay div.
-Closing a model will remove the class from the modal and overlay.
-Modal Handler also aids in having multiple modal windows open at a time as it increase the z-index for every new window.
+This simple javascript constructor gives you an object that you can use to open and close modal windows.
+Opening a modal will add a specific class to the modal that you are opening and to the overlay that is triggered.
+Closing a model will remove the classes from the modal and overlay.
+Modal Handler also aids in having multiple modal windows open at a time as it will increase the z-index for every new window.

+The benefit of using classes to open and close a modal rather than directly changing the style attribute is to more easily utilize CSS and CSS transitions.
+Responsive sites will also benifit from using classes rather than applying inline style.
+However, `z-index` and `top` are applied inline directly on the elements.

 ## Set Up: